lucywyman/blog/source/content/2017-year-in-review.rst

 Maybe it's because a lot happened this year.
 Eli graduated!
 I moved to a new position at work.
 We took a road trip to California.
-But mostly this year has felt like a lot of waiting. `2016 was a truly life-changing year`_ in so many ways (some good, some with orange hair), and 2018 will likely be just as momentous.
+But mostly this year has felt like a lot of waiting. `2016 was a life-changing year`_ in so many ways (some good, some with orange hair), and 2018 will likely be just as momentous.
 We're taking a 3 week vacation to JAPAN in January (Japanuary), then Eli and I are moving to Seattle with 2 good friends and starting our life